Table of Contents

 If comparing to the receiver of the action, then choose “than me.”

-If a verb reasonably follows the pronoun after “than,” then use “I.”
+If a verb reasonably follows the pronoun after “than,” use “I.”

 The difference is important, as which one used can change the meaning of the sentence.